< Go to Hiking Pants

 The Prana Stretch Zion Pants are an excellent choice for outdoor enthusiasts looking for a great hiking pant or a multi-use solution for outdoors and travel in general.
 These pants are a little more stylish, but just slightly less versatile than the Editors' Choice award winner, the Prana Stretch Convertible.
 However, at $10 less in price, this model will give you the great bang for your buck.
 In addition to being incredibly flexible hikers, the Stretch Zion pants are excellent for just about every sport, activity or social affair while traveling or adventuring outdoors.
 These pants offer an extremely comfortable fit, keep you warm during cold fronts (long underwear fits comfortably underneath), and offer roll-up legs that secure with a snap when the weather gets on the warm side.
 They endure wear and tear in the roughest of conditions, although the stitching tends to give way relatively quickly.
 These pants are practical and offer a multi-access zipper security pocket (only one compared to two on the Stretch Zion Convertible version) as well as well-sized and positioned front and rear pockets.
 The waist tightens up with a simple tug on the adjustable waistband.
 These pants breathe, resist water, and in general meet an outdoor enthusiast's every need.
 They are by no means waterproof, but fit well enough so that a waterproof shell can easily fit over top of them.

-RELATED REVIEW: The Best Hiking Pants Review For Men
+RELATED REVIEW: The Best Men's Hiking Pants for 2017 - Side-by-Side Tests

 Our Analysis and Hands-on Test Results